carbon-language/carbon-lang/docs/design/generics/details.md

 ## Generics

-Now let us write a function that can accept values of any type that has implemented the `Vector` interface:
+Here is a function that can accept values of any type that has implemented the `Vector` interface:

 ```
 fn AddAndScaleGeneric[T:!
 Vector](a: T, b: T, s: Double) -> T {